Wooden Ships Comments on this 43′ Camper and Nicholson Sloop

 Camper and Nicholson sloop designed by Charles E. Nicholson and built by C&N in 1951.
 She was a revolutionary boat due to the method used for the construction of the hull.
 The plank seams are edge glued rather than caulked and payed in between making her a very tight and dry boat.
 Her build and early years are well documented in Yachting World articles.

 Unlike her later C&N sisters, she is slightly narrower in the beam and with more sheer, making her a very elegant boat with her long counter stern.

-Fitted with alloy in- mast furling , she is now a very easily handled boat, often sailing single handed even in stronger winds.
+Fitted with alloy spars with in- mast furling , she is now a very easily handled boat, often sailing single handed even in stronger winds.

 Length on Deck 43’2″

 Length Waterline 29′